-No member of our Compensation Committee, nor any of our executive officers, has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
+The Compensation Committee consists of the following members: David Apfelberg, Gregory Barrett and Jerry Widman.
+No member of this committee, nor any of our executive officers, has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
 No Compensation Committee member is an officer or employee of Cutera.